 THE GRAND BUNKER

-Sword represented the easternmost sector of the D-Day beaches and the closest one to Caen, a town regarded by the Allies as the gateway to Paris.
-Numerous monuments commemorate the British forces that took part in the assault as well as the French troops led by Philippe Kieffer.
+Sword represented the easternmost sector of the D-Day beaches and the closest to Caen, a town regarded by the Allies as the gateway to Paris.
+Numerous monuments commemorate the British forces that took part in the assault as well as the French troops led by Philippe Kieffer who were by their side.
 At Ouistreham, the Grand Bunker - a concrete blockhouse which used to tower over the German positions - puts into perspective the massive undertaking represented by the construction of the Atlantic Wall.

 Covering some 60 acres, WN 17 - codenamed Hillman by the Allied planners - is a German bunker complex (18 structures) whose main function was that of command post.
 It came under attack from the members of 1 Suffolks and their supporting armour and artillery.
 Despite their valiant efforts, the German CO and some 70 of his men did not surrender until D+1.